Myeloperoxidase: Function

+Role in innate immunity

+Neutrophils use myeloperoxidase to produce the substances needed for their respiratory burst.
+Hypochlorous acid and tyrosyl radical are cytotoxic, so they are used by the neutrophil to kill bacteria and certain types of fungi.

 Clinical significance

-Myeloperoxidase deficiency is a hereditary deficiency of the enzyme, which predisposes to immune deficiency.
+Myeloperoxidase deficiency

+Myeloperoxidase deficiency is a hereditary deficiency of the enzyme, which causes a mild immune deficiency against certain pathogens.
+People with myeloperoxidase deficiency are most at risk of infection by Candida species, which are pathogenic fungi.
+The most common species found in humans is Candida albicans.
+There may be an increased risk of certain other infections, such as with Klebsiella pneumoniae, but recurrent candidiasis is the only common clinical consequence, if the patient is noticeably affected at all.

+Vasculitis

 Antibodies against MPO have been implicated in various types of vasculitis, most prominently three clinically and pathologically recognized forms: granulomatosis with polyangiitis (GPA), microscopic polyangiitis (MPA); and eosinophilic granulomatosis with polyangiitis (EGPA).
 Antibodies are also known as anti-neutrophil cytoplasmic antibodies (ANCAs), though ANCAs have also been detected in staining of the perinuclear region.

-Recent studies have reported an association between elevated myeloperoxidase levels and the severity of coronary artery disease.
-And Heslop et al. reported that elevated MPO levels more than doubled the risk for cardiovascular mortality over a 13-year period.
-It has also been suggested that myeloperoxidase plays a significant role in the development of the atherosclerotic lesion and rendering plaques unstable.
+Atherosclerosis and heart disease

+Myeloperoxidase is known to contribute to atherosclerosis and diseases related to it, including coronary artery disease.
+MPO oxidizes LDL cholesterol, and as a result, the LDL receptor in liver cells becomes unable to bind to LDL and remove it from the blood stream.
+However, in its oxidized state, LDL can still contribute to foam cell formation and other atherosclerotic processes.
+Thus, elevated levels of MPO are a risk factor for atherosclerosis.

-Medical uses
+Medical tests

 An initial 2003 study suggested that MPO could serve as a sensitive predictor for myocardial infarction in patients presenting with chest pain.
 Since then, there have been over 100 published studies documenting the utility of MPO testing.
 The 2010 Heslop et al. study reported that measuring both MPO and CRP (C-reactive protein; a general and cardiac-related marker of inflammation) provided added benefit for risk prediction than just measuring CRP alone.

 Immunohistochemical staining for myeloperoxidase used to be administered in the diagnosis of acute myeloid leukemia to demonstrate that the leukemic cells were derived from the myeloid lineage.
 Myeloperoxidase staining is still important in the diagnosis of myeloid sarcoma, contrasting with the negative staining of lymphomas, which can otherwise have a similar appearance.
 In the case of screening patients for vasculitis, flow cytometric assays have demonstrated comparable sensitivity to immunofluorescence tests, with the additional benefit of simultaneous detection of multiple autoantibodies relevant to vasculitis.
 Nonetheless, this method still requires further testing.